 Color contrast in photography

 Color contrast makes use of other types of contrast (tonal, high, and low contrast) to create an image with varying degrees of contrasting colors.
 Every color on the color wheel has a tonal value based on white being the lightest and black being the darkest.
 On a tonal value scale, yellow would be considered quite light, while navy blue would have a darker value.
 Colors of different tonal values appearing next to each other will create more contrast, while colors that are closer in tonal value will create less contrast.
+Color contrast is especially important in genres like infrared photography, which relies on inverting colors for a dramatic effect.

 In addition to the tonal contrast between colors, there’s also the contrast between the colors themselves.
 The closer two colors are to each other on a color wheel, the less contrast you will see between them.